GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message.md

 title: Message
 ---

 The `ChatMessageListVC` component renders the list of messages using UIKit TableView.
-Messages rendering is delegated to different classes, each have their own responsibility and are configurable and swappable.
+Messages rendering is delegated to different classes that can be customized or swapped with a custom class.

 Here is a diagram that shows the classes that are involved in rendering a message in the channel list: